 (ix) Iron;

 (x) Lead;

 (xi) Manganese;

 (xii) Mercury;

 (xiii) PH;

 (xiv) Selenium;

 (xv) Silver;

 (xvi) Sulfates;

 (xvii) Total dissolved solids;

 (xviii) Zinc;

-(xix) Beryllium (analysis required only if plant's fuel includes shredded tires);
+(xix) Beryllium (analysis necessary only if plant's fuel includes shredded tires);

-(xx) Total organic carbon (analysis required only if plant's fuel includes shredded tires); and
+(xx) Total organic carbon (analysis necessary only if plant's fuel includes shredded tires); and

-(xxi) Additional parameters that may be required to be analyzed at the discretion of the chief.
+(xxi) Additional parameters that may be necessary to be analyzed at the discretion of the chief.

-(3) Water quality and quantity data sufficient to identify seasonal variations shall be submitted with an application for a permit.
+(3) Water quality and quantity data sufficient to identify seasonal variations is to be submitted with an application for a permit.

-(4) The results of water quality analyses and measurements prescribed in this rule shall be reported on a form to be provided by the chief.
+(4) The chief will provide a form on which results of water quality analyses and measurements prescribed in this rule are to be reported.

 (G) Ground water and surface water monitoring plans.

-The applicant shall prepare and submit ground water and surface water monitoring plans as described in this paragraph.
-Specifically, during the active operational monitoring period, the ground water and surface water monitoring plans as described in paragraphs (G)(1) and (G)(3) of this rule shall be implemented.
-During the five-year post-reclamation monitoring period, the ground water and surface water monitoring plans as described in paragraphs (G)(2) and (G)(4) of this rule shall be implemented.
+The applicant is to prepare and submit ground water and surface water monitoring plans as described in this paragraph.
+Specifically, during the active operational monitoring period, the ground water and surface water monitoring plans as described in paragraphs (G)(1) and (G)(3) of this rule will be implemented.
+During the five-year post-reclamation monitoring period, the ground water and surface water monitoring plans as described in paragraphs (G)(2) and (G)(4) of this rule will be implemented.